 Stage three: rebuild both layers.
 Family-office capital platform US-facing site and materials.
 Operating-business US-facing site, US bios, US co-investment case studies, US LP references.
 Separation, not bleed.

-This work runs inside a Market Entry Sprint (six to ten weeks, one US allocation category, one layer rebuilt), a Cross-Border Build (three to six months, both layers rebuilt), or a Group Partnership (monthly retainer, twelve-month minimum).
-Pricing is confirmed in discovery, not on the public site.
+This work runs inside a Market-Entry Marketing Sprint (six to ten weeks, one US allocation category, one layer rebuilt), a Cross-Border Marketing Build (three to six months, both layers rebuilt), or a Global Marketing Partnership (monthly retainer, twelve-month minimum).
+Pricing is discussed after GMA sees the company, market, and work needed.

 "Hong Kong remains among the largest concentrated single-family-office cohort cities globally.
 The cohort's US allocation share has increased on a multi-year trend, with both capital-platform and operating-business US expansion contributing."